YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 Restoring Terminal Settings
 +++++++++++++++++++++++++++++

 YottaDB changes some settings of its controlling terminal device, and Nodem resets them when it closes the database connection.
 By default, Nodem will restore the terminal device to the state it was in when the :code:`open()` call was invoked.
-Normally this is the desired option; however, the :code:`close()` call allows setting the terminal to typically sane settings, by setting the :code:`resetTerminal` property to true, or any non-zero number, e.g.,
+Normally this is the desired option; however, the :code:`close()` call allows setting the terminal to typically sane settings, by setting the :code:`resetTerminal` property to true, e.g.,

 .. code-block:: javascript